 When cats start destroying expensive furniture, this can be really frustrating.
-Leather furniture is expensive and isn’t replaced very often, so damage must be avoided as much as possible.
+Leather furniture is expensive and isn’t replaced very often, so damage must be avoided.

 Due to misinformation, some cat scratching ‘treatments’ make the situation worse.
 Cat claw covers and cat repellent sprays cause stress to the cat, potentially leading to more scratching.
 So, if you want to stop your cat from clawing the furniture in a constructive way, follow the tips below.